hartmaj2/plat-arch-solids-coloring/Notes/diary.md

 - made the table with evaluated chromatic polynomials in thesis nicer
   - had to write a new function for t_printing where the dict has for each key multiple rows

+- added possibility to set the order in which the tables are solids
+  - can be std order or any other given order

+- added possibility to change the horiz space amount using a parameter

+- cleaned files inside Code folder
+  - removed some unnecessary programs
+  - cleaned some existing ones